chinzistor/StreamerQnA/README.md

   - You can customize the bot's response when a question gets registered, or disable it completely.
     - Multiple possible responses can be set up and the bot will choose randomly from the list.
 - Spam detection:
-  - It is possible to deny submissions if there are already registered quetions that look exactly the same or somewhat similar.
+  - It is possible to deny submissions if there are already registered questions that look exactly the same or somewhat similar.
     - You can customize how sensitive the similarity detection should be.
   - You can customize the bot's response when a question was already asked, or disable it completely.
     - Multiple possible responses can be set up and the bot will choose randomly from the list.